 Among the health services provided for students by the Seward School District are screening tests for vision, dental, and hearing.
-Hearing tests are given to students in kindergarten through fourth grade, seventh, and tenth grades, and to new students and those who have had previous hearing losses.
-Vision screening (distance) is done each year in all elementary grades kindergarten through fourth grade, seventh, and tenth grade.
-Vision (near) is done in grades first and third grade.
-Dental screenings are completed each year kindergarten through fourth grade, seventh grade, and tenth grade except for those students who have evidence of having been seen by a dentist within the preceding six (6) months.
-Weight/height status along with a body mass index percentile is done in grades kindergarten through fourth grade, seventh grade, and tenth grade.
+Hearing tests are given to students in tenth grade, and to new students and those who have had previous hearing losses.
+Vision screening (distance) is done each year.grade.
+Dental screenings are completed each year in tenth grade except for those students who have evidence of having been seen by a dentist within the preceding six (6) months.
+Weight/height status along with a body mass index percentile is done in tenth grade.
+Students entering the SCIP process at any grade level, and those about whom health concerns are identified to the school nurse, may also be screened.
+Parents who do not wish their child to participate in the school screening program must communicate this in writing to the school health office at the start of the school year.
+Because Nebraska statutes require school-age screening, parents who remove their child from the screening program must submit findings from an alternate medical provider to the school by December 1.

 These screenings are for the purpose of detecting major dental, vision, and hearing problems, which are apparent and are not intended to substitute for a thorough doctor examination.
 Parents/guardians are notified if the screenings indicate the potential for any type of problem.
 School personnel do not diagnose health problems.
-If health problems are detected, parents/guardians are then encouraged to consult their family medical specialist, but the schools cannot assume the cost of the medical specialist's.
+If health problems are detected, parents/guardians are encouraged to consult their family medical specialist, but the schools cannot assume the cost of the medical specialist's.